 by Sugar Team August 30, 2022 7 min read

 You quit smoking!
 Congratulations, you're well on your way to becoming a more healthy individual.
+Perhaps you quit cold turkey or tried some of our flavored hemp cigarettes.
 You've beaten the cravings, made it through the nicotine withdrawal symptoms, and are already feeling like you can breathe better.